Have you got a house on a sloping block with drainage problems?

 You can’t let this overland flow water get near your house.

-Capture the surface water at surface level, divert it around your house and discharge downslope of your house.
+Capture the surface water at surface level, divert it around your house and discharge it on the downslope side of your house.

 Underground flow from your neighbour